Lotemn102/Smiley/README.md

 An offline Electron app for using emojis in Office apps, chat apps and websites.

 ## Usage
-The user clicks on a chosen emoji.
-The app copies the emoji to the user clipboard.
-The user can then paste it wherever he wants.
+* Pick an emoji.
+* The app will copy your emoji to your clipboard.
+* Paste the emoji wherever you want.

 Example: